-American and British artist Melissa Gordon (°Cambridge, MA, USA, 1981 / works in London, UK) proofs how a relationship between painting and modernism can still be actual today.
+American and British artist MELISSA GORDON (°1981.
+Cambridge, MA, USA) proves how a relationship between painting and modernism can still be actual today.
 Important relationships in her work are the relationship between representation and abstraction, between presence and absence, and the questioning of the value of a gesture.

 In her conceptual paintings, Melissa Gordon creates fascinating connections between the history, the political dimension, and the visual culture of the printed media and decisive moments in modern painting.
 In this way, she has in the recent past worked on the ethical aspects of media images, the ideologically laden work of American illustrator Norman Rockwell, the relationship between the imagery of the U.S. Work Projects Administration and abstract expressionism, and the illusory role of perspective in the development of both painting and press coverage.
 What is remarkable is that, in each project, Gordon is able to translate the inner tension of her subjects into autonomous, abstract visual language.